Injectivity and Vanishing for the Du Bois Complexes of Isolated Singularities: Introduction

 The main results of this paper are likely to admit natural extensions to the case of non-isolated singularities.
 The most important extends Theorem \ref{thm:injectivity-H0DB}.

 \begin{intro-conjecture} Let $X$ be a variety with pre-$(k-1)$-Du Bois singularities.
 Then the map

 is injective on cohomology. \end{intro-conjecture}

-This is essentially proven in \cite{MP-lci} in the local complete intersection case.
+This is proven in \cite{MP-lci} in the local complete intersection case, when $X$ has $(k-1)$-Du Bois singularities.
 The proof makes use however of the relationship between the Hodge filtration and the Ext filtration on local cohomology, shown in \cite{MP-LC}, which is not available in general.

 The natural extension of Theorem \ref{thm:vanishing-isolated} is the statement below.
 It follows from Conjecture \ref{conj:injectivity-H0DB} with the same argument that derives Theorem \ref{thm:vanishing-isolated} from Theorem \ref{thm:injectivity-H0DB}.